Swiss minister criticises excessive pay

 Swiss Economic Minister Johann Schneider-Ammann told a Swiss newspaper that so-called fat-cat salaries for top bankers are stupid and divisive.

-The minister, part of the nation’s governing seven-member Federal Council, was commenting about payouts to senior managers of Switzerland’s second-largest bank, Credit Suisse, in an interview with Sunday newspaper Zentralschweiz am Sonntag.
+The minister, part of the nation’s governing seven-member cabinet, was commenting about payouts to senior managers of Switzerland’s second-largest bank, Credit Suisse, in an interview with Sunday newspaper Zentralschweiz am Sonntag.

 He told the newspaper, in unusually barbed remarks, that the bonuses are a "stupidity” that have “nothing to do with the world market conditions", and represent "a recklessness” that will sooner or later lead to backlash by dividing social classes.